-Medicare Supplement underwriting questions aren’t always mandatory.
+It is not always mandatory to answer Medicare Supplement underwriting eligibility questions when you enroll in a plan.
+However, it is common to need to go through medical underwriting.
 Sometimes, like during your Open Enrollment Period, you receive a waiver for health question requirements.
-If you’re changing a Medigap plan or miss your OEP, underwriting is likely a must.
+Underwriting is likely required if you change your Medigap plan or miss your OEP.

 Find Medicare Plans in 3 Easy Steps